 The original production bore (excluding permitted overbore) and stroke for the block in use must be retained.

-Within these Technical Regulations the word “Same family” means that all removable engine components originally fitted in production to the original standard production block for that car will reassemble directly onto the replacement cylinder block except for the pistons and the crankshaft which may have a different number of main bearings and different stroke.
+Within these Technical Regulations the words “Same family” means that all removable engine components originally fitted in production to the original chosen standard production block.

 6.7.5 Crankshaft: